appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 ![Configure MongoDB datasource](/img/mongo-1.png)

+* **Connection String URI:** It's a string that contains all the necessary information for an application to connect to a database.
+If you have an SRV URI, please follow [these steps](#connection-string-uri) to connect to your MongoDB instance.

 * **Connection Mode:** This refers to the permission granted to Appsmith when establishing a connection to the database.
 The two available modes are:

-   * **Read Only:** This mode gives Appsmith read-only permission on the database.
-This allows you to only fetch data from the database.
+   * **Read Only:** This mode grants read-only access to the database, restricting any modifications to fetching data only.
    * **Read / Write:** This mode gives Appsmith both read and write permissions on the database.

 * **Connection Type:** This refers to the method used to establish a connection between a client and a database.
 You are required to select any one of the available connection types: